Vengeance (2005): Storylines

-The event featured six professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots and storylines.
-Wrestlers portrayed either a villainous or fan favorite gimmick as they followed a series of events which generally built tension, leading to a wrestling match.
-The name of a wrestler's character was not always the person's birth name, as wrestlers often use a stage name to portray their character.
-All wrestlers were from the Raw brand – a storyline division in which WWE assigned its employees to a different program, the other being SmackDown!.
+The event featured six professional wrestling matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television show, Monday Night Raw.

 The main feud heading into Vengeance was between Batista and Triple H, with the two battling over the World Heavyweight Championship.
-After Batista defeated Triple H at WrestleMania 21, they continued to fight over the World title at the next Raw pay-per-view, Backlash, which saw Batista retain the title.
+After Batista defeated Triple H at WrestleMania 21, they continued to fight over the World Heavyweight Championship at Backlash, which saw Batista retain the title.
 Following Backlash, a series of Gold Rush Tournament matches to determine a number one contender to face Batista for the World title took place with Kane, Shawn Michaels, Edge, and Chris Benoit winning in the first round of the tournament.
 In this round, Benoit forced Triple H to submit to the Sharpshooter, Benoit's submission finisher.
-On the May 23, 2005 episode of Raw, Batista faced Edge, who had beat out Michaels and Kane for an opportunity at the World title.
+On the May 23 episode of Raw, Batista faced Edge, who had won the tournament to become the number one contender for the World Heavyweight Championship.
 Batista retained the title after he pinned Edge following a Batista Bomb.
 Following the match, Triple H attacked Batista with a sledgehammer and challenged him to a Hell in a Cell match.
 After making the challenge, Triple H performed a Pedigree to Batista on the World title.
-Batista accepted Triple H's challenge, which led to a contract signing for their scheduled match at Vengeance, which would be for the World Heavyweight title in a Hell in a Cell match at Vengeance.
+Batista accepted Triple H's challenge, which led to a contract signing for their scheduled match at Vengeance, which would be for the World Heavyweight Championship in a Hell in a Cell match.